decentraland/adr/content/ADR-244-extended-minted-items-addressable.md

 #### POST /lambdas/profiles

 This endpoint will now provide the extended URNs for minted wearables and emotes on the respective properties: `avatars[].avatar.wearables` and `avatars[].avatar.emotes`.
 Prior to this update, the endpoint returned different URN formats.
 With the change, you can expect to receive extended URNs for a more consistent and comprehensive representation of minted wearables and emotes in the specified properties.

+#### GET /explorer/{address}/wearables

+This endpoint will provide the two types of URNs: extended and non-extended (_with and without token id respectively_).
+The non-extended URN will continue to be delivered as it currently does, accessed through `elements[n].urn`.
+However, the extended URN for each item will now be received at `elements[n].individualData[n].id`.

 #### GET /lambdas/users/{address}/wearables